SAP/spartacus-docs/_pages/home/updating-to-version-5/technical-changes-version-5.md

 title: Technical Changes in Spartacus 5.0
 ---

-Spartacus migration schematics tries to find in your codebase usages of Spartacus' public API (e.g. functions/methods/classes) which were changed (in a breaking way) or removed in version 5.0.
-The migration schematics will insert a code comment with a hint "TODO:Spartacus" above such lines of code, in order to assist you with the migration.
+The Spartacus migration schematics scan your codebase and inject code comments whenever you use a reference to a Spartacus class or function that has changed its behavior in version 5.0, or where your class or function has been replaced by a different class or function, or where the API has changed (for example, where a required parameter has been added or removed).
+After the migration schematics have finished running, inspect your code for comments that begin with `// TODO:Spartacus` to see the areas of your code that have been identified as possibly needing further work to complete your migration.

-Note: Please beware that if by coincidence you have in your codebase a usage of a method/function/class that is named the same as the changed or removed Spartacus' public APIs, there might be a chance that it may be incorrectly classified as Spartacus' API and the migration schematics might insert a comment there as well (even though it shouldn't).
-In that case, please ignore and remove such a comment.
+**Note:** If you happen to have in your codebase a custom function or class that has the same name as a function or class that has changed or been removed in the Spartacus public API, there is a chance that the migration script could identify your custom function or class as needing to be updated.
+In this case, you can ignore and remove the comment.

-## Augmented types
+## Augmented Types

-If you augmented any of the Spartacus types, you will have a code similar to the following:
+If you augmented any of the Spartacus types, you will have code similar to the following:

 ```ts
 declare module '@spartacus/core' {